caktus/guidebook/docs/reference/deployment/Kubernetes-AWS/005_cloudformation.md

 ```

+**Note**: You may ask yourself, what is going on with that `BastionKeyName` variable, I don't need a bastion server.
+That
+may be true but head to the appendix to find out why it is needed.
+[The Trouble With Bastion](#the-trouble-with-bastion)

+**Note**: If you need to encrypt cluster secrets follow head on down to [Envelope encryption](#envelope-encryption-of-cluster-secrets)

 ## Add ansible role to the deployment

 To use WebStacks we need to install [Caktus AWS Web Stacks Role](https://github.com/caktus/ansible-role-aws-web-stacks) into the project.